top of page

 Start with your most valuable pages—the ones that drive revenue or matter most to your business—and build out from there.
 Use tools like Google’s Rich Results Test to make sure your markup is clean and accurate.

-Structured data also unlocks rich snippets in search results: think pricing, star ratings, product availability, and other elements that can make your listing stand out and increase clicks.
+Structured data also unlocks rich snippets in search results, such as pricing, star ratings, product availability, and other elements that can make your listing stand out and increase clicks.
+In the age of AI-organized search, properly structured data is no longer optional but critical to build a strong foundation.

 This markdown-based file is designed specifically for large language models (LLMs), acting as a structured map of your content.
 It gives AI systems clearer direction on how your site is organized, what content to prioritize, and how to surface it more accurately in AI-driven search results.